mainini/famodulus-demo/README.md

 The same result can also be achieved without using maven or if access without any webserver is desired.
 For this case, however, contents from `../famodulus-client/.build` have to be manually copied to `src/main/resources/ch/mainini/famodulus/demo` which can then be directly accessed or used further.

+# Version History

+## 1.0.0 (2017-01-11)

+* Initial version
+* Support for outsourcing modular exponentiation directly and with basic decomposition of exponent
+* Configurable base URI